 Stria Cladding installed as per this specification cannot be used to achieve any structural bracing.
-However, bracing can be achieved by using James Hardie rigid air barrier installed direct to framing instead of a building underlay or by using VillaboardTM Lining bracing system on the internal face.
+However, bracing can be achieved by using a James Hardie rigid air barrier board (RABTM Board or HomeRABTM Pre-Cladding) installed direct to framing instead of a flexible underlay or by using the VillaboardTM Lining bracing system on the internal face of the wall.
+Refer to the James Hardie Bracing Design Manual for further information.